 This is where the magic happens.
 It’s time to get those designs moving.
 All the stages were preparing us for this.
 Now we can focus all our attention on creating an animation full of wonder, down to the tiniest detail.

-There’s another chance for amends, then we give your animation a final polish and voila!
-Its time to let it out into the world for all (or at least your audience) to see.
+Finally, we give your animation one last polish and voilà!
+It’s time to let it out into the world for all (or at least your audience) to see.

 We deliver final version, ready for wherever the film is being played (we already know this because of all those questions we asked at the start).
 If it’s going online, we might create some short cutdowns for you to sprinkle across social media.
 If it’s for a super-massive screen, we might also give you a super-massive version that will look tip-top.